Stadion Aldo Drosina

 Stadion Aldo Drosina (Stadio Aldo Drosina) is a multi-use stadium in Pula, Croatia.
-It is currently used mostly for football matches and is the home ground of NK Istra 1961 and formerly NK Istra.
-The stadium has a capacity of 9,800.
-From March 2009 to January 2011 the stadium has undergone a major reconstruction.
-The west stand was completely demolished and redesigned, a roof over the west stand was added.
+It is currently used mostly for football matches and is the home ground of NK Istra 1961 and NK Istra.
+The stadium has a capacity of 10,000.
+From March 2009 to January 2011 the stadium underwent a major reconstruction.
+The west stand was completely demolished and redesigned, and a roof was added over the west stand.
 New seats replaced bench seating all around the stadium, and the three existing stands were cleaned up.
 On 9 February 2011, Croatia hosted the Czech Republic in an international football friendly for the inaugural match to open the stadium.
 The match finished with a 4–2 win for Croatia.

 The stadium is named after Aldo Drosina (1932–2000), a noted football player and coach from Pula.